1974 Israeli Labor Party leadership election

 The 1974 Israeli Labor Party leadership election was held on 23 April 1974.
-It saw the election of Yitzhak Rabin to succeed Golda Meir as the party's leader.
+It saw the party's central committee elect Yitzhak Rabin to succeed Golda Meir as the party's leader.
 Rabin defeated Shimon Peres.
 It was the first of four leadership contests in which Rabin and Peres challenged each other (followed by the February 1977, 1980, and 1992 leadership elections).

-Rabin was the first sabra (individual that was native to the land where Israel is located) to be elected leader of the Labor Party.
+Rabin was the first sabra (individual that was born in or native to the land where Israel is located) to be elected leader of the Labor Party.

 Background

 The leadership election took place after Golda Meir was successfully pressured to step down amid public criticism of her government after the Yom Kippur War.